Fall 2019 Tuition PT

 Third Party Sponsored Billing*

 Often, students' employers will help cover the cost of education.
-When a private or government agency is paying any portion of your tuition and fees directly to the university and they are requesting a bill, students will utilize Third Party Sponsored Billing located within the Office of the Student Financial Services and Cashiering.
+When a private or government agency is paying any portion of your tuition and fees directly to the university and they are requesting a bill, students will utilize Third Party Sponsored Billing located within the Office of Student Financial Services and Cashiering.

 There is no standard form.
 Some companies will write a letter, on business letterhead, stating what they are willing to pay.
 Others have a special form.
 Regardless of the format, all contracts or letters MUST include the following information in order to be processed: